yubrew/burnt-cw-hubs/README.md

 which should store the contract to the node and you can instantiate your contract.
 Refer to each contract docs for instantiate msgs

 **NB:**
-If you don't want to build the contract from scratch, simply download the latest release and delpoy those
+If you don't want to build the contract from scratch, simply download the latest release and deploy those

 ## Going Further